apinto25/server_finder/README.md

  - previousendpoint is the actual state of the server.

 ## Frontend using Vue
 Web interface that allows the user to enter the name of a domain and display in a text the json returned by the first endpoint of the service in go by pressing the button *Search*.
-It also allows the user to see a text with a json taht lists the domains that have been searched by pressing the button *History*.
+It also allows the user to see a text with a json that lists the domains that have been searched by pressing the button *History*.

 <div align="center">
 <img src="./public/finder.png">